ParadigmFoundation/search-portal-spec/README.md

 ### Notes
 - Use [`BigNumber`](http://mikemcl.github.io/bignumber.js/ )instances for balances and allowances (can be imported from `0x.js`)
 - Remember to convert to/from `wei` units where necessary ([more info](http://ethdocs.org/en/latest/ether.html)).
+- The portal is built for "standard tokens" (WETH, DAI, & ZRX) whose addresses can [be found here.](#standard-tokens)

 ## Specification
 This section describes the necessary functionality of the search portal, and maps design screenshots to the functionality that must be implemented for each section, based on the [code samples](#code-samples) and [external API](#api-reference).